sorbet/sorbet/docs/internals.md

 more modularity.
 In particular, it's feasible that we enter `Symbol`s for constants and then resolve constants before entering `Symbol`s for methods and resolving sigs.

+### Flattener

+The flattener is (currently) the final pass that processes the ast.
+The goal here is to move around all the nodes so that the final result only had top level classes and they only contain method definitions.
+All the bodies of the classes are moved to special `<static-init>` methods.
+The top level statements in the file are moved to a `<static-init>` method on the synthetic `<root>` object.

+You can always view the final result of all ast transforms with `-p ast`.

 ### CFG